Resource Banner

 Next up is the Kernel, which is often considered the powerhouse of Unix architecture.
 The kernel acts as an intermediary between users and hardware.
 It ensures efficient utilization through device drivers.
 Its responsibilities are vast but primarily focus on process management and file management.

 Process management involves allocating memory and resources to processes while maintaining synchronization through techniques like paging and context-switching.
-Meanwhile, file management ensures data stored in files is accessible to processes when needed.
+Meanwhile, file management ensures that the data stored in the files is accessible to processes when needed.

 Layer#3: Shell